 A Home Away from Home

 In the summer of 2017, Big Brothers Big Sisters opened the doors to its brand new office and activity centre.
 This ambitious project was made after consulting with our clients and determining what kinds of space and support was desired.
 Our new home is wonderful and we know you are going to like visiting here.

-We are open to our members for appointments between 9-5pm Monday through Friday.
-From 5-8pm Monday – Thursday and Saturdays 2-4pm, we are open for match drop-in and site-based programming.
+We are open to our members for appointments and also select drop in times.
 During this time, youth on our waiting list can be supervised by a parent and drop-in to use the computers for homework, play a board game and or watch a movie.
 This is a safe space, where you can feel a part of our organization’s community.
 Our building features pool tables, air hockey, foosball, a kitchen, arts and crafts, video games, and more.